Thirty One Ton Mercury

 Large amounts of mercury were transported in submarines as part of the German-Japanese agreements on the exchange of materials and technologies necessary for military operations.
 Some of these submarines reached their destinations, others were sunk in transit (like U-864) or surrendered with cargo on board at the end of the U-234 war.

-Boats of the IXD2 type had the largest sailing range in the German fleet.
+Boats of type IXD2 possessed the largest in German navy cruising range.
 Autonomy was 23700 miles, at 12 knots, 57 miles at 4 knots under water.
 The maximum immersion depth is 230 m.

 They were equipped with two powerful MAN supercharged diesel engines.
 Also installed are two additional diesel engines used for cruising in the freeboard position.
 To reduce the time of immersion, the superstructure in the bow was cut off.
 The U-859 was armed with six torpedo tubes (four on the bow and two at the stern), 24 torpedoes, one naval gun SK C / 32 10,5 cm, Flak M42 3,7 cm, and two 2 cm (C / 30 ) anti-aircraft guns.
 The U-859 was equipped with a snorkel.